OpenRock/OpenAM/opensso/products/webagents/docs/WINNT/iis7/README.txt

 %% 1.
 Build requirements

-The OpenSSO - Web Agents workspace uses GNU Make as the build tool.
+The OpenAM - Web Agents workspace uses GNU Make as the build tool.
 You must have GNU Make version 3.80 or above installed and available in your system path.

 Also make sure that the gcc version is above 3.2.1 (you can find this thru gcc --version)